 local-address provides a local address that we should bind our peer listener to and the address we should use to send the packets.
 This option is mandatory for IPv6.

 interface selects which interface we should use.
-This option conflicts with vrf.

 vrf selects which domain we want to use.